 We arrive at a large modern building where boom gates open and allow us to drive through.
-Men in grey suits and colourful ties, and women in skirts, blazes and crisp white shirts greet us enthusiastically.
+Men and women in grey suits and crisp white shirts greet us enthusiastically.
 They expedite us through a security system to a small area with automatic lifts and we take the elevator to one of the top floors.

-We enter a modern open facility with panoramic views of the city.
-It has an outside balcony where we take in the best that the smog-ridden Mumbai landscape has to offer.
-One of my tour mates jokes that this must be the spot where the bankers come when the stock market crashes.
+We enter a modern open office facility with panoramic wall to ceiling views of the smoggy Mumbai landscape.
+It has an outside balcony, where one of my tour mates jokes that this must be the spot where the bankers come when the stock market crashes.
 We drink tea and coffee and eat cookies.
 It is a world I am used to.
 We are guests of Barclays, a multi-billion-dollar global financial institution, and over the next hour – smart, young Indian entrepreneurs present a range of high-tech solutions for solving imagined large-scale problems.
 We get back on the bus and are given three hundred rupees per person in an envelope to buy lunch in an ultramodern food court not far from where we were, and then head to our next stop.

 We are on the road for about thirty minutes and the bustle of Mumbai is replaced by sparser and less developed surroundings.
 We are now on a busy highway – passing cows, people, and decaying buildings.
 Our bus pulls over suddenly and we pile off.
 We are each handed a water bottle as we step off and gather near what feels like the edge of a rubbish tip.